On a family of unitary representations of mapping class groups: Introduction

 Let $S = S_{g,n}$ be a compact, connected, orientable surface of genus $g$ with $n$ boundaries, the mapping class group $\M(S)$ of $S$ is defined to be the group of isotopy classes of orientation-preserving homeomorphisms of $S$ which preserving each boundary components (without the assumption that it should fix each boundary pointwise).
 Throughout this paper, $(g,n)$ is assumed to satisfy $3g + n \geq 4$ and a subsurface of $S$ is allowed to be disconnected. \\

 Given a discrete group $G$, a unitary representation is a pair $(\pi, V)$ where $V$ is a Hilbert space and $\pi : G \rightarrow U(V)$ is a homomorphism from $G$ to the group of all unitary operators of $V$ \cite{BekkaHarpValette08}.
 Infinite dimensional unitary representations of mapping class groups $\M(S)$ received a lot of attention recently.
-In \cite{Paris2002}, the author considers the unitary representations given by actions of mapping class groups on the curve complexes associated to $S$.
-In \cite{Andersenvillemoes12}, \cite{AndersenVillemoes09},\cite{Goldman2005}, the authors construct unitary representations based on the action of mapping class groups on the representation varieties of the surface group.\\
+In \cite{Paris2002}, the author considers unitary representations given by the action of $\M(S)$ on the curve complex associated to $S$.
+See \cite{Andersenvillemoes12}, \cite{AndersenVillemoes09},\cite{Goldman2005} for more topics in this direction.\\

-The group $\M(S)$ acts on the space of measured foliations, which is defined as the set of equivalence classes of measured foliations on $S$.
-As the action of $\M(S)$ on $\MF(S)$ is ergodic with respect to generalized Thurston measures $\mu$ \cite{Masur1982},\cite{Masur1985},\cite{Lindenstrauss-Mirzakhani08}, \cite{Hamenstadt09} (see Section \ref{section:measure} for a brief description of the measures), one obtains a family of unitary representations by considering the action of $\M(S)$ on the space $L^2(\MF(S), \mu)$.
-It is quite easy to see that the unitary representation considered in \cite{Paris2002} is a special one in this family.
-However, unlike those studied in \cite{Paris2002}, Example \ref{example:reducibility} will show that some of the representations considered here are reducible. \\
+The group $\M(S)$ acts on the space of measured foliations $\MF(S)$, which is defined as the set of equivalence classes of measured foliations on $S$.
+As the action are ergodic with respect to generalized Thurston measures $\mu$ \cite{Masur1982},\cite{Masur1985},\cite{Lindenstrauss-Mirzakhani08}, \cite{Hamenstaedt2009} (see Section \ref{section:measure} for a brief description of the measures), one obtains a family of unitary representations by considering the induced action of $\M(S)$ on the space $L^2(\MF(S), \mu)$.
+It is quite easy to see that the family of unitary representations considered in \cite{Paris2002} is a special subfamily.
+However, unlike representations studied in \cite{Paris2002}, Example \ref{example:reducibility} will show that some of representations considered here are reducible. \\

-\begin{definition} Let $(\pi, V)$ be a unitary representation of a discrete group $G$.
-The representation $\pi$ is said to almost have invariant vectors if for every finite set $K \subseteq G$ and every $\epsilon > 0$, there exists $v \in V$ such that \end{definition} \begin{remark} In the language of \cite{BekkaHarpValette08}, see also Section \ref{section:5}, this definition means that the trivial representation is weakly contained in the representations $\pi$. \end{remark}
+\begin{definition}{ } Let $(\pi, V)$ be a unitary representation of a discrete group $G$.
+The representation $\pi$ is said to have almost invariant vectors if for every finite set $K \subseteq G$ and every $\epsilon > 0$, there exists $v \in V$ such that \end{definition}